WOLFRAM LANGUAGE TUTORIAL

 An approximate real number always has some uncertainty in its value, associated with digits beyond those known.
 One can think of precision as providing a measure of the relative size of this uncertainty.
 Accuracy gives a measure of the absolute size of the uncertainty.

-Mathematica is set up so that if a number has uncertainty , then its true value can lie anywhere in an interval of size from to .
+The Wolfram Language is set up so that if a number has uncertainty , then its true value can lie anywhere in an interval of size from to .
 An approximate number with accuracy is defined to have uncertainty , while a nonzero approximate number with precision is defined to have uncertainty .

 Definitions of precision and accuracy in terms of uncertainty.